BitsByWill/HacktheBox-Writeups/README.md

 **Disclaimer**

 Do not leak the writeups here without their flags.
 If I detect misuse, it will be reported to HTB.
 I also will not be responsible for any misuse of these writeups.
+If you are part of the HTB staff or are the creator of a challenge/box here and would like to see the writeup removed for a certain reason, please contact me.
+I will remove it as soon as possible.